PukyBots/RaspberryPi-Ackermann-Car-with-Joystick/README.md

 ## Author

 Developed as part of a robotics and embedded systems project focusing on vehicle dynamics, motor control, mechanical design, and Raspberry Pi-based automation.
+Contribution made by Sahyadri student Varun Bhandary for his excellent designing and coding work done on the project.

 ---